-It’s worth noting that beginning in 2023, non-binary athletes will also have their own set of qualifying times.
-They are initially equivalent to the female qualifying times.
+It’s worth noting that for 2024, non-binary athletes will also have their own set of qualifying times, which are equivalent to the female qualifying times.

 Once you have identified your required qualification time, it’s important that you begin to train appropriately and intelligently.

 There are many training plans available online that can assist you in ramping up your mileage in order to be prepared for your marathon.
 Some are available for free online and others are available for a cost.
 TrainingPeaks.com sells many good ones.

 - Gradual Increase in Mileage: Gradually increase your weekly mileage over several months to build endurance and avoid injury.